Ramen - Varieties and Ways to Enjoy this Japanese Soul Food

 Eat The Noodles And Soup Together

-We recommend eating the noodles and soup together.
-By slurping the noodles, the soup sticks to them and comes up to your mouth.
+We recommend eating the noodles and soup together for ramen.
+Pick up some noodles with your chopsticks and ladle some broth into your spoon with your other hand.
+Using the spoon to stabilize and add soup to the noodles, slurp them up.
+The soup sticks to the noodles and provides a delicious and texture.
 If you run out of soup first, you won’t be able to enjoy the full flavor of the noodles.

 Add Condiments According To Your Preferences